Board of Directors

 Michael Johnson grew up on Long island and worked as a fourth generation lobsterman during high school and college.
 A graduate of the University of California with a BS in Marine Biology, he has done extensive work in marine ecology and wildlife biology.
 Michael served in the Peace Corps in Zambia after college, where he provided training in rural fish farming techniques.
 He is employed by Stantec Consulting as an ecologist and project manager.
 He lives on Long Island with his wife and two young children.

-Jane Lauglin is retired after a 28 year career as a high school English teacher and debate team coach, Jane is enjoying retirement and the opportunity to pursue long-postponed interests.
+Jane Lauglin is retired from a 28 year career as a high school English teacher and debate team coach,.
+She is enjoying the opportunity to pursue long-postponed interests.
 She joined Oceanside Conservation Trust in 2000, and has served as secretary and co-editor of OCT’s newsletter for several years.
 Jane is also president of Great Diamond Island Land Preserve.

 John Lortie is a Professional Wetland Scientist, a Certified Wildlife Biologist, an accomplished botanist, and an experienced ecological risk assessor.
 He has directed numerous projects involving complex environmental regulations, including RCRA sites and marine facilities, and has taught short courses on eco risk assessment protocols, field methods, and restoration design.
 He has also led large-scale ecological inventories to search for rare animals and plants, directed coastal migratory bird studies, and has accessed complex natural communities throughout the northern Atlantic region.
 A former National Wildlife Refuge manager, he also offers special expertise in migratory bird studies.

-John Spencer is a summer resident on Cushings Island.
-He is a past president of the Cushings Island homeowners association and is the current president of Cushings Island Conservation Corporation and the Southern Maine Conservation Collaborative.
+John Spencer is the President of Oceanside Conservation Trust.
+A summer resident on Cushings Island, he is a past president of the Cushings Island homeowners association and is the current president of Cushings Island Conservation Corporation and the Southern Maine Conservation Collaborative.
 John is Treasurer of the Wellesley (MA) Conservation Council and is active in land use issues, including running a community garden, volunteering with Massachusetts Audubon’s Drumlin Farm and founding a farmers’ market.
 In addition to supporting a regional food network John has a special interest in controlling invasive species and restoring native plant numbers and diversity.

-Bill Stauffer summers on Little Diamond Island and lives in Scarborough with his wife and two daughters.
+Bill Stauffer is the Vice-President of OCT.
+He lives year-round on Little Diamond Island with his wife and two daughters.
 He has served as President of the LDI Association.
 Bill is a Colby Graduate, majored in East Asian studies and has an MFA in creative writing from the University of Southern Maine.
 He has spent a good deal of time in Asia, co-owns an LED lighting company, and also owns and manages commercial property in Portland.

 Brenda Buchanan, Vice President - At Largelives in Westbrook and practices law in Portland where she is a partner in the firm of Warren, Currier & Buchanan.
 A 1990 graduate of the University of Maine School of Law, Brenda focuses her practice on real estate, zoning and land use, small business and domestic partnership planning.
 A longtime resident of Peaks Island who moved to the mainland, Brenda served on the board of the Peaks Island Land Preserve from 1999-2005.